 Out of My Dishes

-Iris Oliver, multidisciplinary artist, a graduate of the Department of Jewelry at Bezalel Academy of Arts and Design Jerusalem.
+Iris Oliver, Multidisciplinary artist, graduate of the Department of Jewelry at Bezalel Academy of Arts and Design Jerusalem.

-A vintage collection of aluminium utensils, found and brought to the studio, connected naturally with the aluminium that is the principal material of her artwork.
+A vintage collection of aluminum utensils, found and brought to the studio, connected naturally with the aluminium that is the principal material of her art work.

 In 'healing' work, addressing the old and out of it creating the new, the utensils changed their purpose.
 They were affected, changed, but their identity was maintained.
 Thus, a new category of utensils was created, undermining what we know about the concept of old, broken, battered and rusty.

 Iris emerges from the utensils but at the same time delves inwards and meticulously creates the outline of shapes and lines that are inscribed in the utensils and accumulate emotional intensity.

 In the collection, created between the years 2019-2020, techniques from different and varied worlds were combined such as hammering, sawing, embroidery, weaving and threading, a combination of materials that are soft and hard, expensive and cheap, rusty wires and leaves of gold and silver.

 "The utensils are 'living utensils', just like me, with flaws and wrinkles, with a past, a present and a future.
 It is important to me that people see the human aspect in them", says Iris.